 - Line 25 is where you print the result from line 22.
 This allows you to see the data in a raw format or to see the data plotted over time.

 Once students load the program and it is running and plugged into their computer, go to Tools -> Serial Plotter and see the pulse in real time!

-Have the students find a comfortable position and hold still for a full minute.
-The signal calms down and changes.
+While testing the device, have students find a comfortable position and hold still for a full minute.
+Notice that signal calms down and changes.
 Suggest that the students try it out on different fingers and with a neighbor.
 Note that how hard a student presses does matter to the output.
-Have the students Experiment with different positions and pressure levels.
+Have the students experiment with different positions and pressure levels.
 Ask the students: Which finger works best?

 Students should share their code and waveforms with the one another.